Characters: Fallout New Vegas Old World Blues

 - Butt Monkey: Muggy.
 He's been designed to be an in-universe Take That against Mr. House and Securitrons, has a neurotic Neat Freak personality, a weird obsession with mugs, and was programmed to be fully aware that he was programmed to be that way.
 Nobody in Big MT uses mugs anymore, depriving him of a job, he's gotten damaged by the toaster, and he gets "seeded" by the biological research station.
 For good measure, a bad ending for him features Muggy suffering a flat tire just out of reach of the coffee cup he'd planned to retrieve next - resulting in his brain exploding in frustration.

 - Throw the Dog a Bone: If you find Higgs' Village, the ending states that he finds himself stuck exactly where he wants to be: a place filled with dirty mugs, plates and things that need cleaning.
+He even finally gets revenge on Dr. O by outright ignoring his dishes for everybody else's, in a way of screwing the man who programmed him to be such a Neat Freak in the first place!

 - Card-Carrying Villain: The toaster is quite possibly the most hilarious example ever.